 Before jumping into some of the key features to look for in running socks, there is one guideline to follow: Avoid 100% cotton socks.
 Cotton easily absorbs moisture like sweat, creating an uncomfortable environment for your feet throughout your session.

 At the very least, your running socks should provide you with some cushioning at impact zones.
 These are the areas that can suffer the most strain during a run.
 This targeted cushioning is made to help keep you on your feet longer with less irritation.
 You can also look for running socks that offer additional padding in the heel and rear of the foot, because this is the area where a runner’s worst nightmare — blisters — can form.
 There are other options available for added comfort, such as socks with a higher thread count for a durable, softer feel.

 Finally, for added Achilles protection, look for running socks with an added tab or higher silhouette at the back of the ankle, near the heel.
-This lip layer between your foot and shoe could prevent excess friction.
-It could also aid in keeping your sock in place throughout your run.
+This lip layer between your foot and shoe can prevent excess friction.
+It can also aid in keeping your sock in place throughout your run.

 STAYING PUT ON YOUR FOOT

 Most runners have experienced that feeling of annoyance when their socks continue to slide with every stride, causing them to stop frequently to fix or adjust.
 A good pair of running socks, however, should have arch support to keep your sock in place during runs and prevent any movement and friction that can possibly lead to blisters.